mono/website/docs/advanced/pinvoke/index.md

 There are two ways to handle this in C\#: the "type-safe" way, which involves using pointers and the "unsafe" C\# language features, and the CLS-compliant way, which uses System.IntPtr to stand in for a void pointer.

 In both cases, the separation between managed and unmanaged memory is made explicit.
-Managed memory remains type-safe, while unmanaged memory is not (since [http:/monodoc/T:System.IntPtr System.IntPtr] is used to point into unmanaged memory, and there is no way to ensure the actual type of what the System.IntPtr refers to).
+Managed memory remains type-safe, while unmanaged memory is not (since [System.IntPtr](http://docs.go-mono.com/index.aspx?link=T:System.IntPtr) is used to point into unmanaged memory, and there is no way to ensure the actual type of what the System.IntPtr refers to).

 Be warned that this may not be safe, if the "unmanaged" memory is itself garbage collected.
 This may be the case if the unmanaged memory is handled by a different runtime system (Python, Ruby, Lisp, etc.) or a garbage collector is being used (Boehm).
 If the unmanaged memory is garbage collected, then the System.IntPtr won't be updated when unmanaged memory undergoes a garbage collection, resulting in memory corruption.